reevoo/docs/reevoo_architecture.md

 extraction.

-1. Define the domain concepts, and who has authority on them (here, the monolithic application would retain authority on properties, availaiblity, and pricing).
+1. Define the domain concepts, and who has authority on them (here, the monolithic application would retain authority on properties, availability, and pricing).
 2. Define the API of the service (as a RESTful HTTP API).
 3. Define a client interface, with a Ruby API that closely matches the service's API (this can be done